sparkflows/sparkflows-docs/docs/tutorials/reading-writing/reading-parquet.rst

    :align: center
    :width: 60%

-Above we have specified a name for the DataSet we are creating, for Parquet files.
+Above we have specified a name for the dataset we are creating, for Parquet files.

 Once we have specified the above, we hit the ‘Update Sample data schema’ button.
 This brings up the sample data, extracts the schema and displays it.
 Below we see that there are 2 fields : age and name.
 Age is of type integer and name is of type string.